Brinsley

 Brinsley is a village and civil parish in Nottinghamshire, England.
-The church of St James was built in 1837–38 from Mansfield stone, the chancel being added in 1877.
+The church of St James was built in 1837–38 using Bunter sandstone from Mansfield quarries, the chancel being added in 1877.

 The village is split into two sections, Old Brinsley which is within Broxtowe and New Brinsley which is in Ashfield.
-At the 2011 Census the population of the parish was 2,327.
+At the 2011 census the population of the parish was 2,327, dropping to 2,284 by the 2021 census.

+The former headstocks were the last remaining examples of tandem, timber construction.

 2007 Local Election

 Brinsley elected Sadie Graham, a British National Party candidate in the 2007 Broxtowe council elections.

-However, she sat as an independent until she was dismissed for failing to attend meetings.
+However, she was fired by the party for "...gross misconduct", and sat as an independent, until she was dismissed for failing to attend meetings.

 Brinsley Headstocks

 Brinsley used to be a major farming village.
 The only remainder of this heritage are the headstocks.
 They are not only of significance for the area but are also the only headstocks left of this kind.
 After the final closure of Brinsley Pit they had been moved to a Park but have recently been restored and brought back to near their original place.
 The Friends of Brinsley Headstocks have worked on turning the area into a nature reserve.
 There are several farms in the area that have gone organic.
 The countryside is often explored by leisure walkers with walks organised by D.H.
 Lawrence Heritage.